skohub-io/skohub-vocabs/CONTRIBUTING.md

 1. We merge the feature branches into the `dev` branch.
 2. This triggers a rebuild of test.skohub.io based on the `dev` branch.
-3. The reviewer triggers a https://test.skohub.io/skohub-io/testing-skohub-vocabs/heads/main/ in the [testing-skohub-vocabs repo](https://github.com/skohub-io/testing-skohub-vocabs) and – if needed – add or adjust some vocabs to the repo.
+3. The reviewer triggers a commit in the [testing-skohub-vocabs repo](https://github.com/skohub-io/testing-skohub-vocabs) and – if needed – add or adjust some vocabs to the repo.
 4. The reviewer does the functional review on the resulting test build at build]https://test.skohub.io/skohub-io/testing-skohub-vocabs/heads/main/.
 5. If needed, adustments are made in the feature branch and back to 1.).
 6. If the changes are functionally approved, the code review can follow.